Health Care Reform - General Information

 Changes how health insurance companies operate.

-Expands the ways you can get and afford health insurance.
+Gives you more ways to get and afford health insurance.

 Takes steps toward lowering health care costs for our country and many people.
 (Some will pay more.)

 Congress passed the law in 2010.
-This law is still in effect.
-The new presidential administration has made some changes to it.
+The current presidential administration has made some changes to it.

-The law affects different groups of people differently.
-Many who already had insurance (such as through a job or Medicare) have not had many changes.
-It may help others, such as those who do not have insurance, get health coverage.
+The law affects different people differently.
+If you already had insurance, such as through a job or Medicare, you may not have had many changes.
+If you do not have insurance, it may help you get it.

 It stops health insurance companies from

 Refusing to offer health insurance to people with health problems (pre-existing conditions).